-Madison is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Madison is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Madison who work in sales jobs (13.53%), office and administrative support (10.59%), and teaching (8.71%).
+Madison is a blue-collar town, with 36.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Madison is a town of sales and office workers, transportation and shipping workers, and service providers.
+There are especially a lot of people living in Madison who work in sales jobs (13.41%), office and administrative support (9.19%), and food service (8.18%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Madison has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Madison has few renters and college students.
 But the biggest reason it is quieter in Madison than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Madison may be for you.

-The citizens of Madison are slightly less educated than the national average of 21.84% for the average city or town: 13.48% of adults in Madison have a bachelor's degree or advanced degree
+The percentage of adults in Madison with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.22% of adults in Madison have a bachelor's degree or advanced degree.

-The per capita income in Madison in 2010 was $20,180, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,720 for a family of four.
-However, Madison contains both very wealthy and poor people as well.
+The per capita income in Madison in 2018 was $23,933, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $95,732 for a family of four.

 Madison is an extremely ethnically-diverse town.
 The people who call Madison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madison residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Madison include Irish, German, Polish, and European.
+Important ancestries of people in Madison include Irish, English, German, Dutch, and Scots-Irish.

 The most common language spoken in Madison is English.
-Other important languages spoken here include French and Miao/Hmong.
+Other important languages spoken here include Spanish and Polish.